frehil/libstatcalc/README.md

 power
 stdev

 Once the .dll and/or .so has been built just move it to where the libraries "normally" live on you OS.
-Typically for Windows 32 bitthis is C:\Windows\System32, for AIX it's /lib, and for Ubuntu 13.10 it's /usr/lib.
+Typically for Windows 32 bit this is C:\Windows\System32, for AIX it's /lib, and for Ubuntu 13.10 it's /usr/lib.